 - Pathway 1 – Lifestyle Intervention: Use Team-Based Care and/or Patient Activation to Implement Lifestyle Interventions that can Improve Outcomes for Patients with Diabetes

 - Pathway 2 – Medication Management: Implement Clinical Decision Support to Improve Medical Decision Making about Medications for Patient with Diabetes

 - Pathway 3 – Monitoring: Educate Team Members and Patients about Appropriate Monitoring Intervals or Implement Clinical Decision Support within Your Record System.

-This activity has been approved by the ABFM for Performance Improvement credit toward Family Medicine Certification Requirements (formerly known as MC-FP Part IV).
-Term of approval will be for two years beginning Thursday, June 1, 2017, with the option for yearly renewal thereafter.
+This activity has been approved by the ABFM for Performance Improvement credit toward Family Medicine Certification Requirements.
+Term of approval is for two years that began on June 1, 2017, with the option for yearly renewal thereafter.
 Please note that once an activity is started, it must be completed within one calendar year.
 If the activity is not completed in that time, the activity must be restarted.
 In addition, for the alternate Performance Improvement activity to apply toward the Family Medicine Certification requirement, it must be completed in the stage the Diplomate wishes to receive the credit.
 To fully implement your practice improvement plan and analyze your results, it will take you a minimum of three months to complete the process.
 Please plan accordingly.

 Although there is no cost to utilize this module, ABFM Diplomates who complete alternate Performance Improvement activities must submit the required Family Medicine Certification fees to the ABFM in order to receive credit for the alternate activity.